janimattiellonen/discgolf-diary/Road to Tyyni.md

 - if suitable, create main themes for each month
 - try to gather footage of your throws, at least a couple of times per month
 - try to build a consistent bag with as few (different) discs as possible, learn those discs in the bag well

+## Note

+At the time of writing (9.1.2018), I'm still in queue for a place in Tyyni.
+Currently at the top of the queue so my chances are good.